Egyptian pyramids found by infra-red satellite images. Seventeen lost pyramids are among the buildings identified in a new satellite survey of Egypt.

 On the right, the Meade ACF 10" (254mm) in use earlier.
 In mid-2009 I have decided to adapt my Takahashi EM400 for motorized satellite tracking (ISS, space shuttle etc.), in order to take complete video sequences of nighttime passages.
 International Space Station and Discovery before docking.
 Any use of one of these images other than strictly private must be subject to prior authorization from email@example.com FEBRUARY 28 : an astronaut in spacewalk in 3D video This is the first image ever taken from the ground, of an astronaut in extravehicular activity (EVA1).

 After testing the winds with a 'tiny' Nike Smoke on a J350, Steve Eves' Saturn was launched into the beautiful Maryland skies at around 1PM local.

-— A new planet that's the right size and location for life has been discovered 20 light-years away. — The newly discovered world exists in a solar system very similar to our own but much smaller. — Current technologies won't allow scientists to study the planet's atmosphere for chemical signs of life.
+The central 'P' and eight 'N' motors (that's 'R' impulse, baby - yeaaah) lifted it majestically to around 3-4K feet.
+At apogee, the rocket was nominally over the crowd so there was a slight pucker factor until its 4 'chutes opened.
+It looked like one was slightly snagged but, nevertheless, the Saturn drifted slowly into an adjacent field.
+It even landed on its tail!
+My congrats to Steve and the MDRA crew, this was an amazing accomplishment!
+Here are some of my photos.
+Homemade Spacecraft.
+Earth-Like Planet Can Sustain Life. — A new planet that's the right size and location for life has been discovered 20 light-years away. — The newly discovered world exists in a solar system very similar to our own but much smaller. — Current technologies won't allow scientists to study the planet's atmosphere for chemical signs of life.